The State of Voting Rights Litigation

 In June 2018, Priorities USA and an individual voter brought a lawsuit challenging the state’s voter ID law.
 Plaintiffs argue that the law violates the state Constitution.

 In September 2018, the court held a trial.
 On October 9, 2018, the court issued an order striking down part of the voter ID law.
 Specifically, the court permanently enjoined the state from requiring otherwise-qualified voters that lacked photo ID to execute an affidavit in order to vote.
 In addition, the court enjoined the state from disseminating misleading materials suggesting that voters without photo ID could not vote.
-On October 10, 2018, the state filed a notice of appeal.
+On October 19, 2018, the Missouri Supreme Court denied Defendants’ request for a stay of the trial court’s order.

 League of Women Voters v.
 Gardner (Superior Court, Hillsborough Northern District, No. 226-2-17-CV-00432 and -00433)